opicron/two-factor-woo/README.md

                 └─ WooCommerce handles login or shows credential error
 ```

-If JavaScript is unavailable, users with 2FA enabled are blocked from logging in without a code.
-Users without 2FA enabled are unaffected and continue to log in normally.
+**Without JavaScript (single step)**

+The auth code field is always visible.
+Customers with 2FA enter their username, password, and auth code together in one submit.
+PHP validates the code and either allows or rejects the login.
+Customers without 2FA leave the field blank and log in as normal.

 ### Settings page